 Are you having trouble fitting health lessons into your plans because you already have too much to teach?
 Stop overlooking the value of health class!
 You can leverage health lessons to teach reading and writing.
 You can help students in your class be organized, play safely and get along with each other.
 So why are you ignoring all these important outcomes?

 Where we teach, health is included under physical education requirements.
 It’s a little set of outcomes tucked between a giant list of things students need to be able to do in gym class, It seems like it’s pushed to the bottom of the “important” scale.
-We’re required to have thirty minutes of movement activity each day (and that doesn’t include recesses or lunch breaks).
+We’re required to have thirty minutes of movement activity each day (and that doesn’t include recess or lunch breaks).
 This means health class rarely happens for most teachers.
 It’s shoved aside for more “meaningful” lessons like reading, writing and math.

 Teaching health is important!